ferjorosa/learn-dl/FastAI Book/12 - A Language Model from Scratch/12_notes.md

 ### LSTM

-In the LSTM architecture, there are not one, but two, hidden states.
+In the LSTM architecture [Hochreiter and Schmidhuber, 1997], there are not one, but two, hidden states.
 In our base RNN, the hidden state `h` is the output of the RNN at the previous time step.
 That hidden state is responsible for two things:

 * Having the right information for the output layer to predict the correct next word.
 * Retaining memory of everything that happened in the sentence.